astroidmail/astroid/README.md

   using [notmuch] as a backend.

-  Some parts of the user interface and layout have been copied from or been inspired by the [Geary] mail client.
+  Some parts of the user interface and layout have been copied from or has been inspired by the [Geary] mail client.

 [sup]: http://supmua.org
 [notmuch]: http://notmuchmail.org/